Overview

 App and Database logs can be accessed in real-time from the CLI using the aptible logs command.
-For example:
+Upon executing this command, only the logs generated from that moment onward will be displayed.

 aptible logs --app "$APP_HANDLE"